 The ASCSA and all its facilities are now open for members; visitors can only visit by appointment.
-All new members of the ASCSA are required to be fully vaccinated before accessing any of the School’s facilities.
-“Fully vaccinated” means that at least two weeks have elapsed since the final required vaccine shot.
+All ASCSA members and visitors are required to be fully vaccinated before accessing any of the School’s facilities.
+"Fully vaccinated" means having received a (third) booster dose OR having completed the vaccination cycle within the last 9 months.
 Members and prospective members who are unable to meet this requirement should contact Simone Agrimonti.

 If any member should test positive for COVID, they should immediately alert the Assistant Director by email, and contact Dr. Nick Michalopoulos (6945582274) for further instructions.